 But what happened to Conor?

 Conor was given a cup of Dioralyte ORS and his favourite beaker filled with Dioralyte.
-His mum was encouraged to give him syringes of 5 mls of Dioralyte frequently or for him to take sips from his beaker and was asked to document on a piece of paper how many he received.
+His mum was encouraged to give him syringes of 5 ml of Dioralyte frequently or for him to take sips from his beaker, and he was asked to document on a piece of paper how many he received.
 He vomited after 30 minutes of this therapy.

-You give him a dose of ondansetron and place an NG tube and give him 100mls (10ml/kg) over 1 hour after deciding he does not need rapid rehydration but slightly more than normal maintenance.
-He then receives maintenance volumes of Dioralyte via his NG, which he tolerates well and then starts to take his own sips from his beaker.
+You give him a dose of ondansetron, place an NG tube, and give him 100mls (10ml/kg) over 1 hour after deciding he does not need rapid rehydration but slightly more than normal maintenance.
+He then receives maintenance volumes of Dioralyte via his NG, which he tolerates well.
+He then starts to take his own sips from his beaker.

-He does not vomit in the ED again, has one episode of loose stools, passes urine, and is tolerating fluids orally.
+He does not vomit in the ED again, has one episode of loose stools, passes urine, and tolerates fluids orally.
 He’s smiling at you!
-You feel he can be discharged and council his mum regarding regular fluid intake, choice of fluids, of any red flags, and encouraged to return in the event of any concern.
+You feel he can be discharged and counsel his mum regarding regular fluid intake, choice of fluids, and any red flags, and you are encouraged to return in the event of any concern.

 References